-Near the beginning of photography, this often said in magazines and elsewhere.
-But is is true?
+When photography was in its infancy, this was often said in magazines and elsewhere.
+But is it true?
 And what role does processing take in this?

 What is purity?

-And I believe we also forget that photographing “SOOC” simply means that the camera makes processing decisions for them and bakes them into a JPG.
+I believe we also forget that photographing “SOOC” simply means that the camera makes processing decisions for them and bakes them into a JPEG.